 If your child is hurting, diaper changes won’t be easy.
 Rashes are easy to spot but be mindful of other problems like yeast infections or UTIs which may not be accompanied by a rash.

-If your child seems to be in pain during changes, watch for other symptoms of a UTI such as fever or foul-smelling urine.
+If your baby suddenly hates diaper changes and seems to be in pain, watch for other symptoms of a UTI such as fever or foul-smelling urine.
 Yeast infections usually cause rashes, but you can also look for white spots or a discharge with an odor.

 Wait and give warning

-If your child is engaged in an activity, you may need to wait a little bit before changing.
-Let them finish what they are doing and try to change their diaper between activities.
+If your child is engaged in an activity, you may need to wait a little bit before changing them.
+Let your little one finish what they’re doing and try to change their diaper between activities.
 If they are watching television, consider simply bringing a changing pad to them so you don’t have to interrupt at all.

-If you are worried that their play will go on too long, leading to a leak or a rash, try giving your child a warning.
+If you’re worried their play will go on too long, leading to a leak or a rash, try giving your child a warning.
 “In three minutes we are going to change your diaper.”
 Keep in mind that toddlers have a poor understanding of time.
 A visual timer may help them mentally prepare to pause their activity and let you change them.

 Meet other needs first

 If the diaper change can’t wait, talk to your child about the order you plan to do things in.
 “First diaper, then food.”
 You can play up this conversation by talking about what you are going to eat.
-This lets your toddler know that you are listening and that their other needs will be met shortly.
+This lets your toddler know you’re listening and their other needs will be met shortly.

 For the easily bored toddler, have a few things on hand to keep them entertained during diaper changes.
-Wipes packages are often great fun – just be sure to take out what you need first.
-You could also provide small books or toys that are reserved just for diaper time.
+Toddlers have fun with even simple things like the wipes package – just be sure to take out what you need first.
+You could also provide small books or toys reserved only for diaper time.

-Make sure whatever you provide is easily sterilized as it may become contaminated during diaper changes.
+Make sure whatever you provide is easily sterilized since it may become contaminated during diaper changes.
 Also, be sure to change out the toys regularly to keep things interesting.

-If playthings don’t work out, you can try singing songs or telling a funny story while you change your child’s diaper.
+If toys or books don’t work out, you can try singing songs or telling a funny story while you change your child’s diaper.
 Include silly faces and noises to help keep their focus on you, instead of trying to getaway.

 Don’t like singing or telling stories?
 Play a favorite song or video on your phone instead.
 Keep in mind that the same thing won’t work every time, so change things up and be creative.
 The important thing is to keep your child engaged.